 - i.
 Health center provides first aid and basic health services. - ii.
-The institution offers insurance scheme for its faculties and staff. - iii.
-A health center has been established in the school.
-It contains first aid health facilities. - 76.
+The institution offers insurance scheme for its faculties and staff. - 76.
 What are the physical and infrastructural facilities available in the sports and physical education centre?
 Give details.
 (0.5)